 Investment-wise, “I have also shifted my investment focus and strategies in order to obtain adequate returns while undertaking a certain level of risk that befits where I am in my investment journey in terms of age and my risk appetite” Kai Jun further shared.

 Are you embarking on your investment journey?
 Compare the best brokerage accounts in Singapore.

-Kai Jun also managed to improve his finances by changing his investment strategy.
-“I would say the shift in my investment approaches has yielded me adequate returns to compensate for the decline in my primary source of income.”
+For Kai Jun, changing his investment strategy proved to be a winning move.
+“The shift in my investment approaches has yielded me adequate returns to compensate for the decline in my primary source of income.”